 - Is there a similar, less expensive tool, that will do the job?

-- Will I get a return on the investment (ROI) of the purchase?
-How long will it take?
+- How fast will I get a return on the investment (ROI) on my purchase?

 - Does my current financial situation allow me to make the purchase?

 After doing your research, if you come to a conclusion that you do need the tool for your work, and you believe that you will be able to get a return on the investment within a reasonable time (according to your standards and current financial situation), then get it.